solar-wallet/solar-faq/docs/guide/01-introduction.md

 ## Easy exchange from lumens to fiat

-It is very simple to convert the lumens you receive from customers into your local currency.
+It is very simple to convert the lumens you have into your local currency.
 All you need is a digital currency exchange.
 You can find a list of digital currency exchanges on coinmarketcap.com.

 If you have any further questions on how to convert your lumens into your local currency, feel free to send an email to hello@satoshipay.io.
 We will be happy to give you some advice.